Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 - compare lines with back channels and lines without
 	- need both to see what differences there are between sentences that include back channels and sentences that don't.
 	- **Prediction:** maybe longer lines have back channels and short ones don't
+- **More Gender Analysis:**
-- Look into Language Log: research on interruption times of men vs women for tomorrow!!
+	- Look into Language Log: research on interruption times of men vs women
+	- Compare back channels of Presenters by gender

 ### Preparing for the Presentation:
 I am adding gender to art_df and bk_df so that I can see how gender affects back channels.
 I would like to have some of this for my analysis in the presentation tomorrow.
+I would like to compare back channels of Presenters by gender.

 I discovered a connection today between average sentence length and number of back channels: Experts have the longest sentences, and the most back channels are uttered while they are speaking.
 This leads me to believe that longer speech results in more back channels.